altanner/graphical-data-apps/site-build/content/posts/04charts.md

 1. We can control the size of points.
 Add a parameter called `size`, and assign the column name `"CO2 per capita"` to it (note that any dataframe column name is a string).
 2. Our mouse-over is not very useful right now.
 Add a parameter called `hover_name`, and assign `"Country"` to it.
 3. The chart can use the vertical space a bit better.
 Add a parameter called `height`, and give an integer value to this in pixels (choose a height suitable for your screen; for me, `height=650` fits best, but for you it might be different).
-4. Finally, let's add trendlines for each continent.
-Add the parameter `trendline`, and assign `"lowess"` (Locally Weighted Scatterplot Smoothing) as the line-building method.
 {{< /admonition >}}

 {{< admonition type="warning" title="Exercise 2 solution" open=false >}}